intelsdi-x/swan/docs/testing.md

 `make integration_test_on_docker`

-**Note:** Optionally, you can set GIT_TOKEN variable to get private GitHub repositories used in this test. (variable will be passed into containers automatically)
+**Note:** Optionally, you can set GIT_TOKEN variable to get private GitHub repositories used in this test (variable will be passed into containers automatically).

 # Integration tests in Docker Container